emilia-renner/virtual-bookstore0/README.md

 One can log in to the server with ssh -p 2200 -i ~/.ssh/grader_key.pub grader@34.212.220.165.

+### References

+I used Google and StackOverflow to research, and relied on the forum on Digital Ocean's website as well for tutorials, and looked at some Github repositories such as https://github.com/boisalai/udacity-linux-server-configuration for help.

 ### Known Errors

 - Not all the functions of the Item Catalog project are available on this server project and are being worked on.